MrShoenel/metrics-as-scores/README.md

 we can also compare domains in their entirety: How many metrics are statistically significantly different from each other?
 Is there a set of domains that are not distinguishable from each other?
-Are there metrics that are always different across contexts and must be used with care?
+Are there metrics that are always different across domains and must be used with care?

 This example is available as a downloadable dataset (Hönel 2023b).
 It is based on software metrics and application domains of the “Qualitas.class